Speech acquisition: Typologies of infant vocalization

 Typology 2: Oller's typology of infant phonations consists primarily of 2 phases with several substages.
 The 2 primary phases include Non-speech-like vocalizations and Speech-like vocalizations.
 Non-speech-like vocalizations include a. vegetative sounds such as burping and b. fixed vocal signals like crying or laughing.
 Speech-like vocalizations consist of a. quasi-vowels, b. primitive articulation, c. expansion stage and d. canonical babbling.

+Deaf infants do not vocally babble and lag behind their hearing counterparts until they receive hearing aids.
+However, deaf infants will manually babble if introduced to American Sign Language (ASL) early in life.
+Deaf infants, when provided access to visual language (like ASL), manually babble on the same developmental timetable as hearing infants that vocally babble.

 Speech sound normative data

 Knowing when a speech sound should be accurately produced helps parents and professionals determine when child may have an articulation disorder.
 There have been two traditional methods used to compare a child's articulation of speech sounds to chronological age.
 The first is comparing the number of correct responses on a standardized articulation test with the normative data for a given age on the same test.
 This allows evaluators to see how well a child is producing sounds compared to their same aged peers.
 The second method consists of comparing an individual sound a child produces with developmental norms for that individual sound.
 The second method can be difficult when considering the differing normative data and other factors that affect typical speech development.

 Many norms are based on age expectations in which a majority of children of a certain age are accurately producing a sound (75% or 90% depending on the study).
 Using the results from Sander (1972), Templin (1957), and Wellman, Case, Mengert, & Bradbury, (1931), the American Speech-Language Hearing Association suggests the following: Sounds mastered by age 3 include /p, m, h, n, w, b/; by age 4 /k, g, d, f, y/; by age 6 /t, ŋ, r, l/; by age 7 /tʃ, ʃ, j, θ/. and by age 8 /s, z, v, ð, ʒ/.